Pain in Both Legs? Stenosis vs. Sciatica Explained

 For many people, the first line of defense against lumbar stenosis pain involves gentle, consistent effort.
 Physical therapy is often the cornerstone of this approach.
 A therapist can guide you through specific exercises, particularly flexion-based movements (like bending forward), which can help open up the spinal canal and temporarily ease pressure on the nerves.
 Strengthening your core and back muscles also provides better support for your spine, which is a key part of managing back pain.
 Over-the-counter anti-inflammatory medications can also be helpful for managing mild to moderate pain and swelling.
 These conservative strategies are all about empowering you to manage your symptoms through movement and simple, at-home care.

-Minimally Invasive Procedures for Relief
+Exploring Minimally Invasive Procedures

 When conservative treatments aren’t cutting it, minimally invasive procedures can offer more targeted and powerful relief without requiring major surgery.
 These treatments focus on reducing inflammation directly at the source of the pain.
 An epidural steroid injection delivers anti-inflammatory medication into the space around the compressed nerves, calming irritation and reducing pain.
 Similarly, lumbar facet joint injections can address pain stemming from the small joints along your spine that may be affected by stenosis.
 These procedures can provide significant relief, making it easier to participate in physical therapy and get back to your daily activities.